 To keep a conversation going, avoid questions that lead to a yes or no answer.
 Ask open-ended questions such as, “What do you like about it?” or “Why did you choose that one?”
 These types of questions naturally lead to longer conversations.

-My advice for students is to join programs and clubs and socialize right away to try to make friends.” – Basma, University of the Pacific, Egypt
+My advice for students is to join programs and clubs and socialize right away to try to make friends.” – Basma from Egypt, University of the Pacific

 Attending events and getting involved in campus groups or clubs will help you find potential friends, have fun, and discover new interests and communities.